-But for a long while, fighting games reigned supreme in the video game world, and were often the battleground where gamers showed off their skills in arcade tournaments or huddled around a TV with your best pals.
+Fighting games have fallen to the wayside on the latest consoles (and the less said about the state of arcades the better) but for a long while, fighting games reigned supreme in the video game world.
+They were often the battleground where gamers showed off their skills in arcade tournaments or huddled around a TV with your best pals.
 Fortunately, the genre is still well-represented on mobile devices, with a great mix of ports and original titles to satisfy fans of fisticuffs.

 Shadow Fight 3

-The latest entry in the silky smooth fighting series for Android, Shadow Fight 3 is a huge step up in quality — and that's saying something because Shadow Fight 2 was pretty incredible in its own right.
+Shadow Fight 3 is the latest entry in the silky smooth fighting series for Android, and is a huge step up in quality.
+That's saying something because Shadow Fight 2 was pretty incredible in its own right.

-Where as the second game had a stylish 2D art style where you controlled a silhouette shadow fighter, Shadow Fight 3 delivers 3D-rendered arenas packed with a surprising amount of detail and your fighters have emerged from the shadows, so to speak, and look great.
+Whereas the second game had a 2D art style where you controlled a silhouette shadow fighter, Shadow Fight 3 delivers 3D-rendered arenas packed with a surprising amount of detail.
+Your fighters have emerged from the shadows, so to speak, and look great.

 Shadow Fight has always had buttery-smooth controls and animation and those return here.
-The physics are spot-on, too, as a well-timed heavy attack with a sword can make your enemy drop their sword and send them flying.
+The physics are spot-on, too — a well-timed heavy attack with a sword can make your enemy drop their sword and send them flying.
 There's a full campaign to play through and a ton of weapons, armor, and special attacks to unlock and customize your fighter with.
-There's no multiplayer here, but the focus on delivering outstanding graphics and smooth gameplay really paid off.
+There's no multiplayer here, except for playing other people's AI-controlled characters, but the focus on delivering outstanding graphics and smooth gameplay pays off.

 The King of Fighters '97